jermp/rdf_indexes/README.md

 References <a name="references"></a>
 -------
 * [1] Raffaele Perego, Giulio Ermanno Pibiri and Rossano Venturini. *Compressed Indexes for Fast Search of Semantic Data*.
-2019. arXiv preprint. https://arxiv.org/abs/1904.07619
+2020.
+IEEE Transactions on Knowledge and Data Engineering (TKDE).
+12 pages.
 * [2] M. A. Martínez-Prieto, M. A. Gallego, and J. D. Fernández. *Exchange and consumption of huge rdf data* in Extended Semantic
 Web Conference.
 Springer, 2012, pp. 437–452.